FAA Evaluations for Pilots and ATCS

 Who pays for the evaluation?

 In most cases, you pay for the evaluation.
 The FAA will not pay for your evaluation.
-In addition, it is not appropriate for me, or any other provider, to accept health insurance to pay for an FAA evaluation.
-The contracts of health insurance companies state that the benefit is to be used to support your health.
-In other words, insurance only pays if the evaluation is medically necessary.
-Pilots’ licenses are used for education, enjoyment, or employment; therefore, these evaluations are never considered medically necessary.
+It is not appropriate for any provider to accept health insurance to pay for these evaluations.
+Occupational evaluations are never considered medically necessary.
 If the evaluation is ordered by an employer, insurance company, or other third party, this party is responsible for the fees.

 How do I schedule an appointment?